-HMO plans typically have lower monthly premiums than other Medicare Advantage plans.
+Medicare Advantage HMO plans typically have lower monthly premiums than other Medicare Advantage plans.
 They also have more restrictions on the healthcare providers you can see.
-Medicare Advantage HMOs are a private insurance alternative to Part A and B coverage.
-Insurance companies that sell Medicare Advantage plans MUST cover the same services as Medicare.

 Some Medicare Advantage plans are Health Maintenance Organizations or HMOs.
 Every HMO has a network of doctors that provide services to the HMO members.
 If you have insurance through an HMO, you must choose a primary care doctor within the HMO network.
 This doctor will coordinate care and refer you to a specialist within the network when necessary.